 Many freshwater fishes are also popular as food.

 Fish-like marine dinosaurs which resembled dolphins; a good example of convergent evolution.

 Extinct species of fish which had thick ´armour´ protecting the head.

 A prehistoric flying reptile, similar to birds.
 However, there is no direct evolutionary link between the two.

-A group of fish characterized by a cartilaginous skeleton, well-known species include the great white shark and the hammerhead shark.
+A group of fish characterised by a cartilaginous skeleton, well-known species include the great white shark and the great hammerhead shark.

 Place historical events on the time spiral.

 Large carnivores, perhaps the best known of dinosaurs.